RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Dataset Curation

-Despite this underdetermination, models often still select a concrete option.
+\paragraph{Implicit assumption completion.} Despite this underdetermination, models often still select a concrete option.
 This behavior can be understood as implicitly completing the missing information with a default assumption.
 Formally, the model selects an internal completion $\mathcal{M}_j$ such that

 where $C_j$ corresponds to one of the provided answer options.
 If $C_j$ happens to match the reference answer retained from the original full-condition question, the prediction is counted as correct, even though the conclusion is not logically supported by the observed premises alone.